Reactive-Network/reactive-smart-contract-demos/src/demos/basic/README.md

 ## Overview

-This demo illustrates a basic use case of the Reactive Network with two key functionalities:
+The **Reactive Network Demo** illustrates a basic use case of the Reactive Network with two key functionalities:

 * Low-latency monitoring of logs emitted by contracts on the origin chain (Sepolia testnet).
 * Executing calls from the Reactive Network to contracts on the destination chain, also on Sepolia.